kokchuan101/damenu/README.md

 npm run serve
 ```

-Note: Eventhough `lerna` is not utilized for initialization in `docker` mode, it is used for `husky` hook to perform code sniffing both repository on `git commit` .
+Note: Eventhough `lerna` is not utilized for initialization in `docker` mode, it is used for `husky` hook to perform code sniffing for both repository on `git commit` .

 #### 2. Monorepo mode